 Yes!
 I mention some options in the recipe below.

-Good swaps for the kale would be spinach, Swiss chard, collard greens or dandelion greens (if you like bitter).
+Good swaps for the kale would be spinach, Swiss chard, collard greens (if you’re not making my favorite spicy collard greens recipe!) or dandelion greens (if you like bitter), even kohlrabi greens would work!

 If you’re wondering what kind of kale to use in this recipe, any of them will work.